Cyberworld-builders/docs/Ubuntu-Unity-Android.md

 `sudo apt install openjdk-8-jdk` *unable to locate package*

 __Note:__ You can now skip all the way down to "Install Java Straight-up" *I'm almost positive this is correct.*

+__To do:__ Go back with a fresh os installation and attempt to duplicate this process without any of these unnecessary steps.
+I think you can skip all of this but you may have to add that openjkd repo and maybe install that java-common package but I'm not 100% sure.

 https://stackoverflow.com/questions/32942023/ubuntu-openjdk-8-unable-to-locate-package